Research appointments at PRONI

 - a record you want to view is not catalogued to 'item' level

-The Public Search Room is open.
 When you arrive for your research appointment, you will be allocated a table number at reception.
 This is your table number in the Reading Room and the table number in the Search Room where an allocated document ordering PC will be available for your use during your visit.

 You should go to the Search Room first, where you can place orders for the records you wish to use.
 Your assigned number will be displayed on the overhead screens throughout the building once your records are ready for collection at Issue Desk (in the Reading Room).
 Note that some records you request may be unavailable for consultation during your visit for a number of reasons, for example, they may be physically unfit for production or be held offsite.